 What is a Dental Implant?

-A dental implant is a replacement for a tooth that is done in two steps.
-Firstly, a small titanium “root replacement” is placed where the root of the tooth used to be.
-Titanium is used because the body accepts it easily and it fuses into the jaw bone and provides a solid base onto which a replacement tooth can be placed.
-Once the implant has “settled” a new tooth is placed onto it.
-Dental implants have a lot of strength and durability and once the procedure is complete you can eat as if you had your natural tooth.
+A dental implant is a replacement for a tooth done in two steps.
+First, we insert a small titanium “root replacement” where the root of the tooth used to be.
+We use titanium because the body accepts it easily, and it fuses into the jawbone and provides a solid base for the replacement tooth.
+Then, once the implant has “settled,” we place a new tooth onto it.
+Dental implants have a lot of strength and durability, and once the procedure is complete, you can eat as if you had your natural tooth.

 Single Tooth Implant